How to Prepare for Verbal Section in GMAT: Effective Guidelines

 - Do not be over-concentrated on GMAT words

-What is verbal section in GMAT?
+What is a verbal section in GMAT?
 It is giving answers to the offered questions.
 Try to find the answer before you can see the options.
 Try to identify the right things in your own words and improve your comprehension.

 Tackle Every Section Differently